 Rabbi Alex Kress is the Assistant Rabbi at Temple Sinai of Roslyn in New York.
-Rabbi Kress is passionate about lowering the barriers to Judaism and making Jewish life fun and meaningful.
-If you're looking for a rabbi to talk to, an amazing community to join, or a relatable, caring officiant to perform a lifecycle event for your family, click here to send Rabbi Kress an email.
+Rabbi Kress is passionate about innovating Jewish practice to make Judaism equal parts fun and meaningful.
+If you're looking for a rabbi to explore Judaism with, an amazing community to join, or a relatable officiant to perform a lifecycle event for your family, click here to send Rabbi Kress an email.

 Rabbi Alex Kress is a born and raised Philadelphian.
 In 2012, he graduated from Temple University with a Bachelor of Arts in Jewish Studies and immediately flew to Israel to begin his studies at Hebrew Union College-Jewish Institute of Religion.
 Rabbi Kress was ordained in May of 2017 and began serving Temple Sinai of Roslyn in July.

 Rabbi Kress loves good coffee, shabbos ball, and reading an actual, physical newspaper.
 He and his wife Michal have a 1.5 year old daughter and love hosting family and friends for home cooked Shabbat meals, good wine, and lots of laughter.